 This instance is Serializable.

-*/ public static final Null NULL = new Null(); /** *ObjectUtils
+*/ public static final Null NULL = new Null(); /** *ObjectUtils instances should NOT be constructed in

 * standard programming.
 Instead, the class should be used as

-* ObjectUtils.defaultIfNull("a","b");
+* ObjectUtils.defaultIfNull("a","b");.

 This constructor is public to permit tools that require a JavaBean instance * to operate.